 - Easily brew 2-8 cups of siphon-style coffee.

 - It’s slightly expensive, but the reduced time and guesswork you’ll save will make it worth the increased cost.

 Hario Technica Coffee Siphon

-The Hario Technica Coffee Siphon is Japanese made and the brand name Hario is behind some of the best coffee makers around, they also have a neat cold drip coffee maker here.
-The Technica coffee siphon is sure to impress upon first sight and it comes in either a 3-cup or a 5-cup size, plus it includes its own alcohol burner at the base.
+The Technica coffee siphon is sure to impress upon first sight, and it comes in either a 3-cup or a 5-cup size and includes an alcohol burner for the base.

 Yama Glass Stovetop Coffee Siphon